An Islamic (primary) faith school has been proposed in Rochdale. Little information is currently available.

 Posted: Fri, 28 May 2021 11:11

-The No More Faith Schools campaign has urged the council in Kingston-upon-Thames to reject a proposal...
+The No More Faith Schools campaign has urged the local council in Kingston-upon-Thames to reject a proposal...

 Posted: Wed, 26 May 2021 17:22

-Campaigners in Oldham have criticised plans to open a C of E school which will be able to select 50%...
+Local campaigners have criticised plans to open a new Church of England school which will be allowed...